atinfo/at.info-knowledge-base/README.md

 at.info knowledge base
 ======================

 http://automated-testing.info knowledge base is basement to provide different examples on test automation topics for different tools.
+Please have a look to overview page http://atinfo.github.io/at.info-knowledge-base/

 Feel free to add and share with test automation communite any examples you wanted.
 Create pull request and share it.
 Keep it automated! :)